For 3rd time, local Women's Night event postponed due to COVID-19

 It marks the third time that the event has been pushed back.
 It originally was slated for March 25, then pushed back to May 20 and then October.

 The latest announcement states that the event will be held in 2021 and that seating arrangements will remain the same for the rescheduled event.
-A new date has not been announced at this time.
+A new date has not been announced.